Aphria Inc.: History

 Aphria was founded in 2013 by Cole Cacciavillani and John Cervini, who were Leamington greenhouse operators.
 Its CEO for its formative years was Vic Neufeld, formerly the CEO of Jamieson Laboratories, a Canadian vitamin company.
-It was originally listed on the Toronto Venture Exchange from which it advanced to the Toronto Stock Exchange in March 2017, and joined the S&P/TSX Composite Index in December 2017.
+It was originally listed on the Toronto Venture Exchange before it was uplisted to the Toronto Stock Exchange in March of 2017, and joined the S&P/TSX Composite Index in December 2017.

 In 2014, Health Canada granted Aphria a license to produce and sell medical cannabis.
 Its first wholesale shipments were in April 2015.
-Also in April 2015, it announced it would double the size of its greenhouse.
+Also in April 2015, the company announced it would double the size of its greenhouse space.

-In January 2018, Aphria agreed to take over Broken Coast Cannabis, a Vancouver Island based premium cannabis producer.
-In May 2018, Aphria reached a deal with Southern Glazer's Wine & Spirits for that company to distribute Aphria's recreational cannabis products in Canada.
+In January 2018, Aphria agreed to take over Broken Coast Cannabis, a Vancouver Island based cannabis producer.

+In May 2018, Aphria reached a deal with Southern Glazer's Wine & Spirits to distribute Aphria's recreational cannabis products in Canada.

 Aphria nominated Irwin D. Simon, previously of The Hain Celestial Group, Inc., as Chair of the Board of Directors and interim CEO in December 2018.

-The company voluntarily delisted its stocks from the New York Stock Exchange in May 2020, in favour of listing them on NASDAQ.
-In 2020, its stock was delisted from the New York Stock Exchange in favor of solely listing shares on NASDAQ.
+In 2020, the company moved its listing from the New York Stock Exchange to the NASDAQ, citing cost cuts as the reason for the change.